IshanDemon/laravel-medialibrary-demo/resources/views/introduction.md

 # Introduction

+Great, you've made it this far.

-To get you started we've prepared a couple of basic real-life examples showing off the capabilities of the medialibrary.
+To get you started with the Medialibrary we've prepared a couple of basic, real-life demo's showing off the capabilities of the package.
+Every demo has a small explanation of what's going on as well.
- They're available in this seperate Laravel project: [https://github.com/spatie/laravel-medialibrary-demo]().

-To get started with this demo project follow the instructions in the repo's [README](https://github.com/spatie/laravel-medialibrary-demo/blob/master/README.md).
-You'll have to set up a database with some migrations and seed it with the demo data.

-All examples are available as commands in the `app/Console/Commands` directory.
-We've also prepared some models for you in the `app` directory.

-Finally, in the `demofiles` directory you'll find some demo files which you can use in the example commands.
+You can find all code for these demo's in the `app` directory.
+Finally, in the `demofiles` directory you'll find some demo files which you can use in demo's.